kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 ## From Idea to Outline 📝

 Turning a spark of inspiration into a structured talk is a journey filled with ups and downs.
-That said, I usually know the start and ending point of this phase: I start with an idea of something I want to talk about, and end with a bullet point list of slides.
+That said, I usually know the beginning and ending of this phase: I start with an idea of something I want to talk about, and end with a bullet point list of slides.

 1. **Finding My Focus:** Every talk begins with that "aha" moment – an idea I can’t wait to dive into.
 But first, I take a step back to ensure it's something that will not only captivate me but also resonate with my audience.